stepzen-dev/examples/TEMPLATE.md

 Open your terminal and [install the StepZen CLI](https://stepzen.com/docs/quick-start).
 You need to login here using the command: `stepzen login`.

 Start the GraphQL by running `stepzen start`.
-After you've followed the prompts (you can accept the suggested endpoint name or add your own), a proxy of the GraphiQL playground becomes available at `http://localhost/5001` (in example `http://localhost:5001/api/happy-bunny`), which you can use to explore the GraphQL API.
+After you've followed the prompts (you can accept the suggested endpoint name or add your own), a proxy of the GraphiQL playground becomes available at `http://localhost/5001` (in example `http://localhost:5001/api/with-[INSERT]` <!-- ADD YOUR OWN -->), which you can use to explore the GraphQL API.
 Also, the endpoint at which your GraphQL API is deployed gets logged in the terminal.
 You can query your GraphQL API from any application, browser, or IDE by providing the API Key linked to your account.

 ## Learn More